 The wood will measure approximately 22 inches (56cm) diameter by 8 feet (244cm) long and it is hoped will be Sitka Spruce.
 This will be confirmed to entrants prior to the event.
 Selection will be on a first come first served basis.
 You may exchange logs with other carvers.
 It may help to arrive early and have a good look at the available wood and its location.

 This must be achieved from within your selected log and the off cuts.
-Once you have your log you may prepare the base or stand it on props, you may debark your log and draw on it, you can cut it in height and have it stood up, but carving must not start until the advertised times.
+Once you have your log you may debark your log and draw on it.
+You may also make one cut only for example to or to cut it to length.
+You can also have it stood up; however carving must not start until the advertised times.
 You may carve any design you like, but please remember the sculptures are also viewed by members of the public with children.
 The organisers therefore reserve the right to remove any sculpture considered offensive.

 Six judges will mark each carving out of 10 and the carver with the highest overall score out of a maximum 60 points will be declared the winner.
 The Chief Judge will have the casting vote in the event of a draw.
 All pieces will be judged on technical difficulty and artistic merit.